modernsoftware/learn-csharp/getting-started/getting-started.md

 <script>
      (adsbygoogle = window.adsbygoogle || []).push({});
 </script>
+****
 # Getting Started

 You will write your code with the Microsoft Visual Studio IDE.
+In this article your will install Visual Studio and create a Console application.
+****

 You can download the IDE at the following link :

 [Download Visual Studio Community Edition (Free)](https://visualstudio.microsoft.com/downloads/)